eslint/eslint/docs/rules/generator-star.md

+# generator-star

-# generator-star: enforce consistent spacing around the asterisk in generator functions
+Enforces consistent spacing around the asterisk in generator functions.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [generator-star-spacing](generator-star-spacing.md) rule.